 11. The MCPTT client 2 may accept or reject the ad hoc group call request and send ad hoc group call response to the MCPTT server 1.

-12. The MCPTT client 3 may accept or reject the ad hoc group call request, and sends ad hoc group call response to the MCPTT server 1.
+12a-12b.
+The MCPTT client 3 may accept or reject the ad hoc group call request, and sends ad hoc group call response to the MCPTT server 1 via MCPTT server 2.

-13. The MCPTT client 4 may accept or reject the ad hoc group call request, and sends ad hoc group call response to the MCPTT server 1.
+13a-13b.
+The MCPTT client 4 may accept or reject the ad hoc group call request, and sends ad hoc group call response to the MCPTT server 1 via MCPTT server 2.

 14. The MCPTT server 1 sends the ad hoc group call response to MCPTT client 1 through the signalling path to inform about successful call establishment.
 The ad hoc group call response contains the call resulting criteria used by the MCPTT server to determine the list of participants to be invited.